 The unaudited condensed consolidated financial statements have been prepared on the same basis as the audited consolidated financial statements.
-In the opinion of management, all adjustments, consisting only of normal recurring adjustments necessary for a fair presentation of the Company's condensed consolidated financial position as of March 31, 2022 and condensed consolidated results of operations for the three months ended March 31, 2022 and 2021 and the condensed consolidated cash flows for the three months ended March 31, 2022 are not necessarily indicative of the results of operations that may be expected for the year ending December 31, 2022.
+In the opinion of management, all adjustments, consisting only of normal recurring adjustments necessary for a fair presentation of the Company's condensed consolidated financial position as of September 30, 2022 and condensed consolidated results of operations for the three and nine months ended September 30, 2022 and 2021 and the condensed consolidated cash flows for the nine months ended September 30, 2022 and 2021, have been made.
+The Company's condensed consolidated results of operations for the three and nine months ended September 30, 2022 are not necessarily indicative of the results of operations that may be expected for the year ending December 31, 2022.